 All submissions must be entirely original and should not overlap substantially with any work already published or under review.
 Likewise, no paper with overlapping content may be submitted to another conference, journal, or workshop during the review period (with the explicit exception of preprint servers like arXiv, bioRxiv, MedRxiv, or TechRxiv).

 Each submission will be reviewed by at least three members of the program committee.
-We will use OpenReview for the review process, and intend to publish anonymized reviews and meta-reviews.
+We will use OpenReview for the review process, and will publish anonymized reviews and meta-reviews.
 Reviews will evaluate technical quality, novelty, clinical relevance, clarity, and reproducibility.
-Papers that fail to stick to the formatting rules or are not properly anonymized will be desk rejected.
+Papers that fail to adhere to the formatting rules or are not properly anonymized will be desk rejected.

-All accepted papers must be presented in person by an author registered for physical, on-site participation at the conference.
+All accepted papers must be presented in person by an author registered for physical, on-site participation.
 We reserve the right to withdraw an accepted paper from the proceedings if the authors fail to present in person.
+We are committed to being an inclusive event and will do our best to support authors who have difficulty attending due to visa or travel restrictions.
+Please contact us at workshop.offgrid@gmail.com as early as possible so we can work together to find a solution.

 Accepted papers will be published in the MICCAI 2026 Workshop Proceedings - Lecture Notes in Computer Science (LNCS) by Springer Nature.
-We will also provide open access through the MICCAI Society pages.
+We also aim to provide open access through the MICCAI Society pages and OpenReview.

 Rice University